 What explains the U.S. adoption of a more congenial position?
-According to some human rights activists in Europe, the American UN Mission in Geneva was telling Washington to support this treaty effort, given the backlash about U.S. action in Iraq and positions on other treaties.150 Some activists in Washington, D.C., assert that individual personalities in government were genuinely in support of the treaty, and others speculate that the United States made a simple instrumental calculation that it had more to gain than to lose by a "non-position position."151 In any event, the American position paved the way for a remarkable outcome: the ad hoc committee's decision to put the drafting of the initial treaty text in the hands of a working group consisting of twenty-five governments, twelve NGO representatives, and one representative of a national human rights institution.
-While this group is reminiscent of earlier treaty drafting processes (such as the Rights of the Child convention development process), it is completely unprecedented in according twelve NGOs a formal place at the negotiations in the human rights and other spheres, the most that could be hoped for in the way of participation was informal observer status.
+According to some human rights activists in Europe, the American UN Mission in Geneva was telling Washington to support this treaty effort, given the backlash about U.S. action in Iraq and positions on other treaties.
+Some activists in Washington, D.C., assert that individual personalities in government were genuinely in support of the treaty, and others speculate that the United States made a simple instrumental calculation that it had more to gain than to lose by a "non-position position."
+In any event, the American position paved the way for a remarkable outcome: the ad hoc committee's decision to put the drafting of the initial treaty text in the hands of a working group consisting of twenty-five governments, twelve NGO representatives, and one representative of a national human rights institution.
+While this group is reminiscent of earlier treaty drafting processes (such as the Rights of the Child convention development process), it is completely unprecedented in according twelve NGOs a formal place at the negotiating table via the drafting working group.
+In previous UN multilateral treaty negotiations in the human rights and other spheres, the most that could be hoped for in the way of participation was informal observer status.
 By the close of the two-week working group meeting in January 2004, a draft text to serve as the basis for formal negotiations had emerged.